-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care: - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children; - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.

-All adults working in our academy maintain an attitude of ' it could happen here'.
-We recognise that staff, because of their contact with and knowledge of children in their care, are well placed to identify abuse or neglect and offer support to children in need.
+All adults working in our school maintain an attitude of 'it could happen here'.
+We recognise that staff, because of their contact with and knowledge of children in their care, are well placed to identify abuse, neglect and exploitation and offer support to children in need.

-This policy and set of procedures work in line with the relevant legislation, statutory guidance and take account of non- statutory guidance, all of which are listed in Appendix 1.
+This policy and set of procedures work in line with the relevant legislation, statutory guidance and take account of non-statutory guidance, all of which are listed in Appendix 1.